 When the PRISM monitor is connected to an Ethernet network, you can use a computer connected to the same network to remotely control the instrument in a web browser or in a VNC client such as VNC Viewer.

-Connect to the PRISM monitor by using VNC:
+To connect to the PRISM monitor through VNC:

 VNC client.
-When using VNC for extended periods of time, we recommend using a VNC client:
+When using VNC for extended periods of time, we recommend using a VNC client.

-- 1. On the PRISM monitor to connect to, select Settings and then select Network. - 2.
-Find the Control IP Port IP address of the instrument. - 3.
+- 1. On the PRISM monitor to connect to, select the Settings icon ( ) and then select Network. - 2.
+Find the Control IP Port IP address of the instrument to connect. - 3.
 On your computer, open your VNC client and enter the IP address of the Control IP Port of the instrument in the VNC Server search bar.

 NOTE.
 A unique PRISM Hostname can be used instead of the IP address.
-To set a Hostname, select Settings and then select Network, and select the Web Remote tab.
+To set a Hostname, select Settings, then Network, and then the Web Remote tab.